Round Brilliant Engagement Rings

-At Janai Jewellery, we have no reservations in saying that the Round Brilliant cut diamond is the most popular cut out there for new engagement rings.
+At Janai Jewellery, we have no reservations in saying that the Round Brilliant cut Diamond Engagement Rings is the most popular cut out there for new engagement rings.
 In fact, the round Brilliant cut diamond is the classic diamond cut, popular in every style of an engagement ring (including solitaire, halo, and even Trilogy Engagement Rings)

 Featuring a whopping 57 facets (or 58 if there is a culet which is a facet at the base of the diamond, but the modern round brilliant cut is cut to a sharp point hence removing this facet), the round brilliant cut diamond lives up to its name by emitting an unrivalled amount of sparkle and glamourous refraction, making it the perfect option for any type of engagement ring.
 It can be seen as elegant and traditional, or big and bold, as the round brilliant cut diamond works well with a variety of engagement ring metals, including white gold, yellow gold, and platinum.